ellis882/hangman-msp3/README.md

     - you cannot enter input that is not a letter or word of correct length of secret word.

 - the game starts with a menu to Start, Continue or Quit.
-    - if you choose the first option the game starts and you should enter your name and play.
+    - if you choose the first option the game starts and will be explained and you should enter your name and play.
-    - when you choose the second you can continue to play and you don't have to enter your name.
+    - when you choose the second option you can continue to play and you don't have to enter your name.
     - when choose the third option you quit the game.

 ### 2.2.
 Features left to implement in the future